 But what if you have a complicated install and you don’t have anyone to help you with the transition?
 Then I’d hold off for the time being and wait until Google releases more features.
 You also might want to find some room in your budget to get a Google Analytics Partner to help you through everything.

 What other changes have we missed?
 Definitely let us know in the comments!

-About the Authors: Zach Bulygo is a blogger for KISSmetrics.
-You can find him on Twitter here.
+About the Authors: Zach Bulygo is a content writer for Kissmetrics.
+You can follow him on Twitter @zachcb1.

 Lars Lofgren is the Kissmetrics Marketing Analyst and has his Google Analytics Individual Qualification (he’s certified).
 Learn how to grow your business at his marketing blog or follow him on Twitter @larslofgren.